 PIGGY SMALLS.
 THE NOTORIOUS P.I.G.

 I have been invited to participate in a fundraiser/silent auction where artists will paint/customize a ceramic pig.
 The proceeds will go towards the Whole Foods charity “Feed the Farm“.
-It is sponsored by Whole Foods and the auction will take place at The Pit on March 6th.
+It is sponsored by Whole Foods and by one of the best digestive health support supplement, the auction will take place at The Pit on March 6th.
 It took me a day or so for a concept to crystalize but when it did….. oh yea.
 Ladies and Gentlemen, I will be presenting to you…. the Notorious P.I.G.

 Here goes nothing….